Astrophysics (Index)About

 Specific intensity or spectral radiance is the intensity at a specific wavelength.
 The mean intensity is the average intensity in all directions from a surface (perhaps within a solid angle), i.e., integrating it over the angle and dividing by 4π.
 The specific mean intensity aka mean specific intensity is this per wavelength.
 Mean intensities can be useful in simplifying models.

 In more general physics, the term intensity is commonly used with a different meaning, i.e., all electromagnetic radiation striking a surface in watts per square meter.
-Thus the general physics term radiance to distinguish meanings.
+Thus the general physics term radiance for the above-described meaning.

 (measure,EMR,physics)